 A key element in a positive sales relationship is respect.
 To foster a mutually-beneficial relationship remember to:

 - Listen to what they say

 - Believe them

 Every conversation should feel authentic and two-sided.
-When they say they need a month to decide, listen and believe your customer.
+When they say they need a month to decide, listen, and believe your customer.
 Send genuine follow-ups.
 Remind them of their timeline.
 Don’t overdo it at the risk of losing the sale completely.
 Practice empathy.
-Put yourself in their shoes and do what you can assuage their concerns in a reasonable way.
+Put yourself in their shoes and do what you can to assuage their concerns in a reasonable way.

 “A customer’s behaviors and comments can reveal a great deal about his or her needs.
 However, it takes strong customer empathy and engagement in order to capture and act on that intelligence.” -Ambalika Sudan, Salesforce IQ